Mastering the In-Tray Exercise: Essential Guide for Assessment Success

 Items that you place in box 1 must be both important and urgent.

 Often these items will be urgent to someone else (a colleague or another department).
-You should use your judgement as to which items to deal with here.
-Items you place in box 4 are not important and not urgent.
-These are basically timewasters and should be your last priority.
-Consider not addressing them at all.
+You should use your judgment as to which items to deal with here.

-Ok so now we have a fully prioritised workload and it’s time to address each item in the following order:
+After prioritising the workload, you have to address each item in the following order:

 Step 3: Deal With Each Item